 What qualifies as activity on a cluster?

 Sandbox clusters are paused after 21 days of inactivity.
 To keep your cluster from being paused, you (or, where applicable, an application connected to the database) can perform any of the following actions:

 Any SELECT, UPDATE, INSERT, or DELETE database operation.

 Create or delete tables.

 If the cluster is already paused, resume the cluster by signing in to YugabyteDB Managed, selecting the cluster on the Clusters page, and clicking Resume.

 By default, every cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
 The first automatic backup is triggered 24 hours after creating a table, and is scheduled every 24 hours thereafter.
 You can change the default backup intervals by adjusting the backup policy settings.

 Backups are retained in the same region as the cluster.

 Backups for AWS clusters are encrypted using AWS S3 server-side encryption.
 Backups for GCP clusters are encrypted using Google-managed server-side encryption keys.

-Currently, YugabyteDB Managed does not support backups of free clusters.
+Currently, YugabyteDB Managed does not support backups of Sandbox clusters.